kvic-z/goodies-asuswrt/ntpd_stats-arm.README.md

 * `tar xzf /jffs/ntp_stats-arm.tar.gz`
 * `rm /jffs/ntp_stats-arm.tar.gz`

+**Step 4:** Run the following command to manually start ntpd as litmus test

+* `/opt/etc/init.d/S77ntpd-custom start`
+* `/jffs/bin/ntpstats.sh`

+Stop and check each command if it shows error.
+Or else proceed to next step.

-**Step 4:** Create a cron job to collect stats by adding the following line to `/jffs/scripts/services-start`
+**Step 5:** Create a cron job to collect stats by adding the following line to `/jffs/scripts/services-start`

-`cru a NtpdStats "*/5 * * * * /jffs/bin/ntpstats.sh`
+`cru a NtpdStats "*/5 * * * * /jffs/bin/ntpstats.sh"`

-**Step 5:** Patch files for WebUI
+**Step 6:** Patch files for WebUI and restart httpd
 * `cp /opt/var/spool/ntp/Tools_NtpdStats.asp /opt/var/www`
 * `cp /opt/var/spool/ntp/state.js /opt/var/www`

-**Step 6:** Add the following line to your `/jffs/scripts/post-mount`

 * `mount -a`
+* `service restart_httpd`

+Stop and check each command if it shows error.
+If thing goes well, now you shall be able to see NTP Daemon inside Tools on WebUI.

+**Step 7:** Add the following line to `/jffs/scripts/post-mount`

+* `mount -a`

-This will mount /opt/var/www to /www as specified in `/jffs/configs/fstab`.
+This will auto mount /opt/var/www to /www on startup as specified in `/jffs/configs/fstab`.
 No worries.
 It's not a destructive operation.
 The original content of /www still resides safely in ROM.

-**Step 7:** Restart WebGUI
-* `service restart_httpd`

-Now you shall be able to see NTP Daemon inside Tools

 **Step 8:** Reboot your router and enjoy!

-Once Step 6 confirms working.
-You may want to reboot to confirm everything stay.
+You may want to reboot now to confirm everything stay.

 ### Tune your NTP Daemon Config